ananth0012345/POPL-Project-Group-11-/README.md

 Rust ensures safe concurrency by using ownership and borrowing to control access to shared data, preventing data races.
 Why Rust is Better:
 Rust's ownership model provides a safe

+### Transition from C to Rust:

+Moving from the C-style manual memory management to Rust's ownership model might pose challenges.
+Ensuring lifetimes and borrowing are appropriately managed could be an initial difficulty.
+Understanding External Libraries:

+Incorporating and understanding external libraries, such as rsa and hex, might require familiarity with their documentation and potentially adjusting code to match their conventions.
+Error Handling Paradigm Shift:

+Shifting from C-style error handling to Rust's Result type might be challenging initially.
+Ensuring comprehensive error checking is crucial for robust code.
+Ensuring Memory Safety in Cryptographic Operations:

+Given the sensitivity of cryptographic operations, thorough testing and validation are essential to ensure memory safety, avoiding potential vulnerabilities.

 ## 4. Results